baugetfa/hydroroot/doc/usage.rst

 assuming the dependencies installed.

-The following lines present a small example of calculation of the sap flux from an Arabidopsis de-topped root plunged in a hydroponic solution at a hydrostatic pressure of 0.4 Mpa when its  base is at the atmospheric pressure.
+The following lines present a small example of calculation of the sap flux from an Arabidopsis de-topped root plunged in a hydroponic solution at a hydrostatic pressure of 0.4 MPa when its  base is at the atmospheric pressure.

+Import the modules needed.

 .. code-block:: python